hbaehr/PoissonPLUTOAMR/README.md

 A module for solving the Poisson equation in an adaptive mesh (AMR) framework.
 This is a part of the PLUTO code, which through the Chombo libraries has AMR capabilities.

 The majority of the code is based off a working example created by the Chombo development team and modified to work with the AMR framework existing in PLUTO.
+See the example at Chombo-3.2/releasedExamples/AMRPoisson/execCell/poissonSolve.cpp

 At the moment it currently works with Cartesian coordinates and periodic boundary conditions as long as additional levels of mesh refinement are not needed.